nuttycom/lambdaconf-2014/slides.md

 <div class="notes">

 You'll very frequently see sum types like this one referred to as algebraic data types.
-This is a little confusing.
+This is a little confusing, because obviously both sums and products are features of a larger algebra of types.
+So I'm going to refer to these ubiquitously as sum types; when people talk about "ADTs" this is usually what they mean.

 </div>